Myanmar leader Suu Kyi departs for genocide hearings amid fanfare at home

 Billboards with her picture and the words “stand with Suu Kyi” have also been erected around the country, including in historic former capital Bagan, the country’s major attraction for tourists who come to see the centuries-old temples.

-(This story has been refiled to correct name to Zhao Lijan, not Lijan Zhao, in paragraph 10)
+(This story corrects spelling of Zhao Lijian in paragraph 10)

 Reporting by Thu Thu Aung.
 Writing by Poppy McPherson.
 Editing by Lincoln Feast.